-To Improve Participation – Positive Learning & Development in youth sports and football – updated 2015
+To Improve Participation – Positive Learning & Development in youth sports and football – A vision that started back in 2009 and updated 2015

 Looking at all the ways for coaches to help young children on the road to a lifelong involvement in sport and physical activity.
 Looking to create a ripple effect across Ireland and beyond.